Academic and Practice Partnerships

 Caucus members meet annually at the APHA Annual Meeting & Exposition, and additional opportunities for collaboration, including reviewing abstract submissions and networking opportunities, are available throughout the year.
 All APHA members are encouraged to join the Academic and Practice Linkages in Public Health Caucus and to attend and/or present at Caucus sessions at the APHA Annual Meeting & Exposition.

-The 2025 APHA Annual Meeting & Exposition will be held in Washington, D.C. from November 2-5, 2025.
-We hope to see you there!
+The 2026 APHA Annual Meeting & Expo will be held November 1-4 in San Antonio, TX.
+We look forward to seeing you there!